maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 Ivan Sutherland was a brilliant MIT graduate who happened to be serving with the Army as a first lieutenant.
 Only twenty-six, he had already amassed an enviable research record, the crowning achievement of which had been the development of the first interactive computer graphics program.
 Known as Sketchpad, the system allowed a user to draw highly detailed and complex drawings directly on a computer’s cathode-ray screen using a light pen and store them in memory.

+---

+Nothing of the kind ever occurred at Xerox research.
+The Webster engineering and research staff treated the new science of computer-aided design with utter indifference.
+Webster’s classically educated chemists, physicists, and metallurgists devoted their attention to narrow, product-oriented tasks, trying to develop better toners and photoreceptors to drop into copiers designed the same old way.
+As far as that went they were talented enough, but they had no incentive to keep up with new research techniques.
+As for applying imagination to an entirely new science, concept, or machine, Webster was hopeless.
+It was not research as Jack Goldman understood the word; it was product development, which was something very different.